EricKit/nest-user-auth/README.md

 With NestJS 6.0.0 a **code first** approach was introduced.
 This project uses the **schema first** approach to be language agnostic.
 The starting point for models is the `*.types.graphql` files.
 They contain the GraphQL schema and have properties that every model, at a minimum, should have.

 `@nestjs/graphql` creates a `graphql.classes.ts` file to match the GraphQL schema when the program is started.
 These classes are used as the base class for the Mongoose Schema and in place of DTOs.
-Of note, the IMutation and IQuery classes created by `@nestjs/graphql` are not extended by the resolver class, though it would be nice if they were.
+Of note, the `IMutation` and `IQuery` classes created by `@nestjs/graphql` are not extended by the resolver class, though it would be nice if they were.
 It doesn't appear possible without modification of the `grahql.classes.ts` file because all the methods aren't implemented in the same resolver.

-Username is the primary field to identify a user in a request.
-Initially username or email were accepted, but for simplicity the schema moved to only username.
+`username` is the primary field to identify a user in a request.
+Initially `username` or `email` were accepted, but for simplicity the schema moved to only username.
 Both username and email fields are in the JWT data, and because they are both unique, either could be used.

 The database stores a unique lowercase value for both username and email.
 This is to lookup the user's username or email without case being a factor.
 Lowercase username and email are also unique, therefore user@Email.com and user@email.com can't both register.
 The normal cased version is used for everything except lookup.
 GraphQL Schemas are not aware lowercase values exist intentionally.